jenkinsci/oic-auth-plugin/docs/CONTRIBUTING.md

 Configuration often requires to understand the domain and how the various parameters apply to one's own specific case.
 Most people want to understand just enough for their purpose or just wants it *to work*.

-The [configuration](configuration/README.md) documentation contains space for addresing known providers.
+The [configuration](configuration/README.md) documentation contains space for addressing known providers.
 Contributing to document a specific provider involves:

 - describing the setup on the provider side: not the install step, only the necessary steps to configure the client